jblough/very_good_coffee/README.md

 To use the app
 1. Launch the app via the app icon on your phone
 2. Pressing the button on the top right will pull a different random image from the internet
+3. Swiping on the screen should also pull a different random image from the internet
 3. Pressing the button on the top left can be used to download the current image an mark it as a favorite
-   - If the image is already favorite, then tapping the button will remove the image from the favorites
+   - If the image is already a favorite, then tapping the button will remove the image from the favorites
 4. Pressing the button on the bottom left brings up the local images downloaded as favorites
    - If no images are marked as favorites, the button on the button left will not be displayed
+5. Tapping on an image in the list of favorites, displays that image as the current image

 ---